expo/expo/docs/pages/versions/unversioned/sdk/constants.md

     The build number specified in the embedded `Info.plist` value for `CFBundleVersion` in this app.
     In a standalone app, you can set this with the `ios.buildNumber` value in `app.json`.
-This may differ from the value in `Expo.Constants.manifest.ios.buildNumber` because the manifest can be updated over the air, whereas this value will never change for a given native binary.
+This may differ from the value in `Constants.manifest.ios.buildNumber` because the manifest can be updated over the air, whereas this value will never change for a given native binary.

   - `platform`